Aleartulon/sampling_assas/README.md

 IMPORTANT:
 Inside the .mdat file that corresponds to the "path to scenario" there is a line where "path1300" is specified: this path should be modified manually inside the desired .mdat file before running the script assas_sampling.py.
 The "path1300" should be such that the generated .mdat files (so not the one modified manually) can reach the file "trans.dat" using the path "path1300/STUDY/TRANS/trans.dat".
 If this does not happen, the ASTEC code will not work.

+The file .test is created in the directory specified by confing_data["path to ASTEC input"].
+This file allows for the serial computation of ASTEC.